 - Using coconut milk in place of whole milk reduces the calories by 80 calories per piece.

-- Honey can be substituted with granulated sugar or another sweetener.
+- Honey can be substituted with maple syrup or other liquid sweetener.

-- Stirring chocolate chips or pieces into the batter before baking will result in them sinking to the bottom.
+- Stirring chocolate chips or pieces into the batter before baking will result in them sinking to the bottom, so I would not suggest it.

 - Omit the chocolate completely, if desired.